dotnet-websharper/docs/content/core/sitelets.md

 First, a custom endpoint type is defined.
 It is used for linking requests to content within your sitelet.
 Here, you only need one endpoint, `EndPoint.Index`, corresponding to your only page.

-The content of the index page is defined as a `Content.Page`, where the body consists of a server side HTML element.
+The content of the index page is defined as a `Content.Page`, where the body consists of a server-side HTML element.
 Here the current time is computed and displayed within an `<h1>` tag.

 The `MySampleWebsite` value has type `Sitelet<EndPoint>`.
 It defines a complete website: the URL scheme, the `EndPoint` value corresponding to each served URL (only one in this case), and the content to serve for each endpoint.
 It uses the `Sitelet.Content` operator to construct a sitelet for the Index endpoint, associating it with the `/index` URL and serving `IndexContent` as a response.